-The Company has a €30 million bank overdraft facility with The Northern Trust Company.
-At the year end, the facility was partially utilised, with €14.2 million having been drawn down.
-Under normal circumstances, your Board believes that the portfolio should have a modest level of gearing and the facility provides the Investment Manager with flexibility to take advantage of opportunities when valuations are attractive.
-The Investment Manager employs a disciplined, valuation-driven strategy which should be well-suited to help determine an appropriate level of gearing within strategic parameters set by the Board.
+The Company currently has a €30 million bank overdraft facility with The Northern Trust Company.
+At the year end, the facility was unutilised.
+Under normal circumstances, your Board believes that the portfolio should have a modest level of gearing and the current facility has provided the Investment Manager with flexibility to take advantage of opportunities when they arise.
+It is therefore intended to maintain similar lending arrangements following the appointment of Baillie Gifford as AIFM.